antejavor/antejavor.github.io/_pages/about.md

 Hi, I am a software engineer who finds particular happiness in figuring out how things operate.

-I am working in Memgraph, which builds the best graph database.
+I am working in [Memgraph](https://memgraph.com/), we are building the best graph database.

 If you want to learn more about my mind, read the [blog](/blog).